solid/solid-spec/README.md

 One important advantage of WebID-RSA over WebID-TLS is that keys can be generated on the fly to sign and encrypt data.
 The way client certificate management is currently implemented in browsers, it does not offer the means to access keys inside certificates, for purposes other than authentication.

-@@TODO: the server must send it's URI together with the token, otherwise a MitM can forward the claim to the client.
-Also, clients will also have to return the same server URI.

-@@TODO: Instead of sending the WebID during the response, the client could directly send the URI of the public key that is need in order to verify the claim.
+Proposed improvement: Instead of sending the WebID during the response, the client could directly send the URI of the public key that is need in order to verify the claim.
 For instance, Alice could list public keys in her own profile, using fragment identifiers (e.g. <#key1>):

 ```
 ....